mattjw/pants-multiproject-mwe/README.md

 Solution: Drop `"<PATH>"` in `pants.toml`, see `interpreter_search_paths = ["<PYENV>"]`.

 Recommendation: All devs exclusively use pyenv, across all platforms (linux, OS X).

+## To be explored

+- Additional FastAPI service with partially overlaping dependencies as the existing FastAPI service
+- Library shared among multiple projects
+- Introspection and git-diff-based changes
+- Automated builds to docker images
+- Within-project tests
+- Cross-project tests